genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 To identify highly variable genes you can try different options:

-#.
-"Exclude samples with low coverage" option (switched by default) allows you
-   to exclude or include for analysis samples with low read counts.
-#.
-The "Use spike-ins to calibrate noise" option determines whether or not
-   spike-in data should be taken into account.
-If you select only one folder before running the app, you will use spike-free algorithm and↵this option will be switched off by default.
-But if you select two↵folders, one for biological and the other for spike-in data, you can use↵the Brennecke algorithm which requires this option.
+1. **Use spike-ins to calibrate noise** option determines whether or not spike-in data should be taken into account.
+If you select only one folder before running the application, you will use spike-free algorithm and this option will be switched off by default.
+But if you select two folders, one for biological and the other for spike-in data, you can use the Brennecke algorithm which requires this option.
+2. **Exclude samples with low coverage** option allows you to exclude or include for analysis samples with low read counts. (default: checked)
-#.
-Set "Significance level for the p-value (-10log₁₀(p))".
-The application
-   will use the default of 1, which corresponds to selecting genes for which p is smaller than 0.1.
+3. **Significance level for the p-value (-10log₁₀(p))**.
+If you set it equal to 1, the application will select the genes for which p-value is smaller than 0.1. (default: 1)

 The next three options will be available if spike-ins are included in the experiment and "Use spike-ins to calibrate noise" option is switched:

-#.
-You’ll be able to set "Expected biological CV" which is the minimum
-   threshold chosen for quantifying the level of biological variability (CV - coefficient of variation) expected in the null hypothesis of the model.
-The default value is 0.5.
+4. **Expected biological CV** is the minimum threshold chosen for quantifying the level of biological variability (CV - coefficient of variation) expected in the null hypothesis of the model. (default: 0.5)
-#.
-The other two options - "Noise fit - proportion of genes with high CV² to
+5. **Noise fit - proportion of genes with high CV² to remove** option allows you to exclude spike-in genes with high CV² to fit the noise model.
+   (default: 0)
-   remove" and "Noise fit - proportion of genes with low mean expression to remove" - enable us to exclude a fraction of spike-in genes to fit the noise model, because extreme outliers tend to skew the fit.
-The default values for these options are 0 and 0.85, consequently.
+6. **Noise fit - proportion of genes with low mean expression to remove** option enables you to exclude a fraction of spike-in genes with low mean expression to fit the noise model, because extreme outliers tend to skew the fit. (default: 0.85)

-To look at the HE analysis results, open the created Single-cell RNA-seq Analysis page in  Single-cell RNA-seq visualizer.
+To look at the HE analysis results, open the created Single-cell RNA-seq Analysis page in  Single-cell RNA-seq Visualiser.

 This application is based on such R packages as `DESeq`_, `statmod`_, `ape`_, `flashClust`_ and `RSJONIO`_.